Menu

 Biodiversity in Yokohama

-Yokohama City is a large city with a population of more than 3.7 million (as of December 1, 2018), but it has a cohesive forest and farmland in places close to citizens, mainly in suburban areas.
-It is characterized by the fact that a diverse natural environment remains due to the sea, rivers, and rugged terrain.
-However, the green coverage in the city area is on a downward trend, and has fallen below 30% as of 2009.
+Yokohama City is a large city with a population of more than 3.7 million (as of December 1, 2018), but there are many forests and farmlands that are cohesive in places close to citizens, mainly in the suburbs.
+It is characterized by a variety of natural environments due to the sea, rivers, and undulating terrain.
+However, the green coverage of the city area is on a downward trend, and as of 2009, it is less than 30%.

-The background and challenges of the biodiversity crisis in Yokohama are the following points.
+The following points are the background and issues of the biodiversity crisis in Yokohama City.

-• Loss, divisions, and deterioration of habitats and habitats due to changes in land use due to land use due to development
+• Loss, fragmentation, and deterioration of habitats and habitats due to land use modifications associated with development

-• Degraded the habitat and growth environment of living creatures due to poor proper management
+• Degraded habitat and growth environment of living creatures due to inadequate management

-• Lack of comprehensive accumulation of biological research data
+• Lack of comprehensive accumulation of biological survey data

-• Changes in lifestyle and awareness by improving the convenience of life
+• Changes in lifestyles and consciousness due to improvements in the convenience of life

-While the importance of biodiversity is attracting attention worldwide, it is necessary to share these backgrounds and issues with citizens and connect the rich Yokohama-like biodiversity to future generations.
+As the importance of biodiversity is attracting worldwide attention, it is necessary to share these backgrounds and issues with citizens in the metropolis of Yokohama and connect rich Yokohama-like biodiversity to future generations.

-"Exotic organisms (invasive species)" are creatures that have come in from other areas due to human activities, even though they were not originally in the area.
-There are many creatures that originally inhabit and did not grow in Yokohama, such as those brought in as pets and become wild, and those that have been attached to ships.
+"Exotic organisms (exotic species)" refers to creatures that were not originally in the area but came in from other areas through human activities.
+There are many creatures that originally lived and did not grow in Yokohama, such as those brought in as pets and became wild, and those that were attached to ships.

-Some alien species are subject to control as they may or may damage the ecosystem, human life and body, agriculture, forestry and fisheries, but once they have spread to the outdoors.
-It is difficult to eradicate alien species and requires a great deal of effort.
+Some alien species are subject to control as damage to or may damage ecosystems, human life and body, agriculture, forestry and fisheries, but have once spread outdoors It is difficult to eradicate alien species and requires a great deal of effort.

-In order to connect Yokohama's biodiversity to future generations, the main principle is to "do not enter", "don't throw away", and "do not spread" alien species.
+In order to connect Yokohama-like biodiversity to future generations, the main principle is "do not enter," "do not throw away," and "do not spread" alien species.

-Biodiversity Initiatives at the Institute of Environmental Sciences
+Efforts on Biodiversity at the Institute of Environmental Science

 City biota survey

-Yokohama City has been conducting surveys on biological habitats, mainly at the Institute of Environmental Sciences.
-In particular, surveys have been conducted on rivers and seas in the city almost every three years since 1973.
-For results and reports, please refer to the Environmental Data page.
+In Yokohama City, we have conducted several biological habitat surveys, mainly by the Institute for Environmental Science.
+In particular, we conduct surveys on rivers and seas in the city almost every three years since 1973.
+Please refer to the Environmental Data page for results and reports.

 River area

-We investigate fish, benthic animals, aquatic plants, adhering algae, etc. in the six water systems of rivers flowing through the city, and evaluate the water environment of rivers from creatures.
+We investigate fish, benthic animals, aquatic plants, attached algae, etc. for the six water systems of rivers flowing through the city, and evaluate the water environment of rivers from creatures.

-The survey has been conducted almost every three years since 1973, and the fifteenth survey was conducted in fiscal 2018 and 2019.
+The survey has been conducted almost every three years since 1973, and the 15th survey was conducted in FY2018 and FY2019.

 Sea area

-We conduct surveys on fish, coastal animals, seaweeds and seaweeds, plankton, etc. at the mouth of the city, coast, and inner bay of the city, and evaluate the water environment of the sea from creatures.
+We conduct surveys on fish, coastal animals, seaweeds, plankton, etc. at the estuaries, coasts, and inner bays in the city, and evaluate the water environment of the sea from creatures.

 Headwaters and ponds

-Photos of creatures in the current basins and ponds
+Photographs of creatures in the current basin and pond

-From 2004 to 2008, we conducted a basic survey on water environments at the headwaters of major rivers in Yokohama and its surrounding areas for the restoration of conservation and environmental activities.
+From fiscal 2004 to fiscal 2008, we conducted a basic survey on water environment in the headwaters of major rivers in Yokohama and surrounding areas to utilize them for the restoration of conservation in the headwaters and environmental activities.

-In addition, we carried out biota survey in four ponds in the city and one educational paddy field in 2010.
+In addition, we carried out biota investigation in four ponds in the city and one educational paddy field in 2010.

 Land area

-Yokohama City conducted a biological and ecological survey of the land area of Yokohama City from 1986 to 1990, 1997 and 10, and since then we conducted surveys in limited areas such as headwaters and parks.
+In Yokohama City, we conducted biota and ecosystem surveys in the land area of Yokohama City from 1986 to 1990, 1997 and 10, and then conducted surveys in limited areas such as headwaters and parks.

-From 2012, based on the Yokohama Biodiversity Yokohama Action Plan (b Plan), land biophysical surveys (plants, mammals, birds, reptiles, amphibians, insects).
+Since FY2012, based on the Yokohama Action Plan for Biodiversity (b Plan), land biota surveys (plants, mammals, birds, reptiles, amphibians, insects) have been conducted.

-Ookagawa River basin Hitorizawa Shimin-no-Mori, Kuraki Park, Yokohama Park, Yamashita Park
+Ookagawa Basin Hitorizawa Citizen's Forest, Kuraki Park, Yokohama Park Yamashita Park

-Tsurumi River Basin Shinji Shimin-no-Mori, Shin-Yokohama Park, Shishigaya Shimin-no-Mori
+Tsurumi River Basin Shinji Citizen's Forest, Shin-Yokohama Park, Shishigaya Citizen's Forest

-Sakaigawa Basin Seyakubo Park, Tenno Moriizumi Park, and Maioka Park
+Sakaigawa Basin Seya Mukubo Park, Tenno Moriizumi Park, Maioka Park

 Questionnaire for survey of creatures by elementary school students

-Since 2013, the Institute of Environmental Sciences has been conducting surveys of elementary school students throughout Yokohama City since 2013 with the aim of raising citizens' interest in local nature and living things and acquiring basic data that contributes to the conservation Biodiversity.
+Since fiscal 2013, the Institute for Environmental Science has been conducting surveys of living creatures throughout Yokohama, with the aim of raising citizens' interest in nature and living things in the region and acquiring basic data that contributes to the biodiversity conservation.

 River creature survey point map

-In Yokohama, departments other than the Institute for Environmental Science are also conducting surveys on biological habitats.
-We accumulate data on the implementation status of these surveys and biological habitats, and disclose data (partly).
+In Yokohama City, departments other than the Institute for Environmental Science are also conducting surveys on biological habitats.
+We accumulate the status of these surveys and information on biological habitats, and disclose (partly) data.

-The results of the biota survey are published in the survey results report and the summary version of the survey results, but a booklet has been created to make it easier to use and use the environment in Yokohama.
+The results of the biopharmace survey are published in the survey results report and the summary version of the survey results, but a booklet has been created to make it easier to use and use in the environment in Yokohama.

-When implementing biodiversity measures, it is very important to understand the current situation and changes in biological habitats in the city.
+In implementing measures that take biodiversity into account, it is very important to understand the current status and changes in the living conditions in the city.

-The Institute of Environmental Science contributes to the formulation of various plans and guidelines for biodiversity by analyzing survey results and examining methods for evaluating the environment and ecosystems.
+The Institute for Environmental Science contributes to the formulation of various plans and guidelines related to biodiversity by analyzing survey results and examining methods for evaluating the environment and ecosystems.

 • Report on Revision of River Biological Indicators

-Example 2 Qualitative evaluation of parks and green spaces
+Example 2 Quality evaluation of parks and green spaces

-Organize the technical requirements for the creation of parks and green spaces that take biodiversity into consideration, evaluate the familiar natural environment using the newly developed simplified ecosystem soundness evaluation method, etc., and the 2nd Green Technology Forum 2008 (May 2008).
+We organized technical requirements for the creation of parks and green spaces in consideration of biodiversity, evaluated the familiar natural environment using the newly developed Ecosystem Soundness Simple Evaluation Method, etc., and announced it in the 2nd Green Technology Forum 2008 (May 2008).

 If you do not have it, you can download it free of charge from Adobe.